gcormier/megadesk/README.md

 This is only an example for the Wemos D1 Mini.
 Any esphome compatible device can be used.

 Do NOT use the 5V from the Megadesk to power your esphome controller.
-Megadesk does not have the ability to dissipate the amount of heat produced by the linear regulators with a high-power device such.
+Megadesk does not have the ability to dissipate the amount of heat produced by the linear regulators with a high-power device.
 These devices can requires 100-300mA of current.
 For comparison, the megadesk itself only requires 10-15mA.

 There exists one device with a built-in buck converter that could take the 24V power - https://www.ezsbc.com/product/wifi01-sw/ (unaffiliated and not tested)